NetApp/terraform-provider-netapp-gcp/website/docs/r/storage_pool.html.markdown

 The following attributes are exported in addition to the arguments listed above:

 * `id` - The unique identifier for the storage pool.
+* `managed_pool` - A pool which was automatically created when using creating pre-StoragePool volumes.
+See [Managed Pools](https://cloud.google.com/architecture/partners/netapp-cloud-volumes/storage-pools?hl=en_US#managed_pools)